artembatura/advanced-react-scripts/README.md

 ---

-### Credits

-#### The idea was taken from https://github.com/kitze/custom-react-scripts.
-Code based too on this repository.
-Thank you, @kitze

 ### ⚠️ Disclaimer:
 > This is **not** a fork of ```create-react-app```.
 It's just a fork of ```react-scripts``` with simple webpack modifications that can toggle extra features

-The reason for this fork's existence is explained better in [this Medium article](https://medium.com/@kitze/configure-create-react-app-without-ejecting-d8450e96196a)
+Old part of reasons for this fork's existence is explained better in [this Medium article](https://medium.com/@kitze/configure-create-react-app-without-ejecting-d8450e96196a)

 ### 💡 Features:
 * Sass
 * CSS modules
 * Sass modules
+* Purge CSS

 **At default all features disabled and can be turned individually*